mt019/My_Academic/content/_index.md

 sections:
   - block: hero
     content:
       title:         Statistics is the grammar of Science.
+Law is the architecture of Society.
       # image:
       #   filename: purple.png
       # cta: